Modern Bathroom Technology: Best Smart Innovations For Your Home

 Given how much bacteria is in bathrooms, self-cleaning surfaces are an extremely valuable feature to limit the spread of harmful bacteria and lower the risk of users falling sick.

 Self-cleaning surfaces employ either antimicrobial or nanotechnology coatings to reduce or kill microorganisms like bacteria and mold.
+This can be used for your tiles, shower glass, faucet, sink, and toilet seat.

 Besides reducing the spread of germs and diseases, self-cleaning surfaces also help extend the lifespan of your bathroom features.